epayet/z-index-reporter/README.md

 }
 ```

-You see classes that has a z-index of 1, 2, etc.
 In that case one class has a z-index of 1, and 2 classes have a z-index of 2.

 ## Contributing